endorlabs/github-action/README.md

 Endor Labs helps developers spend less time dealing with security issues and more time accelerating development through safe Open Source Software (OSS) adoption.
 Our Dependency Lifecycle Management™ Solution helps organizations maximize software reuse by enabling security and development teams to select, secure, and maintain OSS at scale.

-The Endor Labs GitHub action may be used to repeatably integrate Endor Labs scanning or signing jobs into your CI pipelines.
+The Endor Labs GitHub action may be used to integrate Endor Labs scanning or signing jobs into your CI pipelines.

 ## Required Parameters and Pre-requisites